kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 ### I created a load balancer service on a user cluster but services outside cannot reach it.

 In most cases it is due to `cluster-isolation` network policy that is deployed as default on each user cluster.
 It only allows in-cluster communication.
-You should adjust network rules to your needs by adding [customNetworkPolicies configuration](https://github.com/kubermatic/kubermatic/blob/main/docs/zz_generated.seed.ce.yaml#L119).
+You should adjust network rules to your needs by adding [customNetworkPolicies configuration]({{< ref "../../../tutorials-howtos/project-and-cluster-management/seed-cluster/" >}})).

 For instance, if you need to allow all ingress traffic from `10.200.10.0/24` CIDR to each user cluster then you would have to set: